LandenStephenss/Corddis/README.md

 * [Erlpack](https://github.com/discordapp/erlpack) if you wish to use ETF encoding

+## Contributing
+If you wish to contribute to Corddis, then feel free to fork and clone the repo.
+Here are some general guidelines about contributing:
+* The issue tracker is only for bugs and suggestions.
+If you're in need of support, then please consider joining the Discord server
+* No property should be `undefined`.
+If you encounter this, then it is considered a bug
+* Always run the linter before you commit or open a PR
+* If your believe that your change is large, then please consider discussing about it at the Discord server

 ## Questions
 If you have any questions, then feel free to join our support server [here](https://discord.gg/CUPPjk6).